mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetStartedOn()`

 UnsetStartedOn ensures that no value is present for StartedOn, not even an explicit nil
+### GetStatementBalance

+`func (o *AccountResponse) GetStatementBalance() float32`

+GetStatementBalance returns the StatementBalance field if non-nil, zero value otherwise.

+### GetStatementBalanceOk

+`func (o *AccountResponse) GetStatementBalanceOk() (*float32, bool)`

+GetStatementBalanceOk returns a tuple with the StatementBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatementBalance

+`func (o *AccountResponse) SetStatementBalance(v float32)`

+SetStatementBalance sets StatementBalance field to given value.

+### HasStatementBalance

+`func (o *AccountResponse) HasStatementBalance() bool`

+HasStatementBalance returns a boolean if a field has been set.

+### SetStatementBalanceNil

+`func (o *AccountResponse) SetStatementBalanceNil(b bool)`

+ SetStatementBalanceNil sets the value for StatementBalance to be an explicit nil

+### UnsetStatementBalance
+`func (o *AccountResponse) UnsetStatementBalance()`

+UnsetStatementBalance ensures that no value is present for StatementBalance, not even an explicit nil
 ### GetSubtype

 `func (o *AccountResponse) GetSubtype() string`